If you want to learn how to play piano, you have to practice, train, and work on it regularly.

 Finding the time to play the piano is a real issue.
 Some people are too busy to play the piano and may have to give up other things just to make any progress.
 At the same time, not having the time to practice is one of the oldest excuses in the book when it comes to students who just can’t be bothered.

 If you really love playing the piano and want to get better and become a real pianist, you’ll always find the time to practice.
 You can play piano at home, after all.
-An enthusiastic player will look for online piano tutorials and spend hours practicing solely with their left hand, reading music, or memorizing a new chord.
+An enthusiastic player will look for online piano lessons and spend hours practicing solely with their left hand, reading music, or memorizing a new chord.

 Ask yourself whether or not you don’t have enough time to practice or if you’re just making excuses?